Seeing Mercury with a telescope is a big challenge!

 That’s about as far away from the sun as Mercury ever ventures!
 And this tiny world needs to be a minimum of 12° away from our local star to be visible against the sunlight.
 All of which means that twilight is the only time when it can be viewed, either an hour before sunrise or after sunset.

-This year, Mercury reaches maximum elongation 6 times, alternating between morning and evening skies depending on whether it lies to the east of the sun or to the west.
-Few key dates to remember while planning your viewing sessions are:
+This year, Mercury reaches maximum elongation 6 times, alternating between morning and evening skies depending on whether it lies to the east of the Sun or to the west.

 Now you know when the best times are for seeing Mercury, let’s look at the best way of doing it.

 How to find Mercury in the Night Sky